-The Commission's participation in the work of the Advisory Committee organized by the Department of the Interior under the Federal Advisory Committee Act, known as the Guam War Claims Review Commission ("GWCRC"), is described and discussed at length in the Commission's Annual Reports to Congress for 2003 and 2004 (2003 FCSC Ann.
-Rep. 7; 2004 FCSC Ann.
-Rep. 7).
+The Commission's participation in the work of the Guam War Claims Review Commission ("GWCRC"), which was organized by the Department of the Interior under the Federal Advisory Committee Act, is described and discussed at length in the Commission's Annual Reports to Congress for 2003 and 2004 (2003 FCSC Ann.
+Rep. 7-8; 2004 FCSC Ann.
+Rep. 7-10).
 As required by statute, the GWCRC terminated in 2004.